asanteanana/asanteanana/README.md

-Shalom.
+Shalom!
 I'm Nana, a IT student at Lewis University studying Data Privacy and CS.

 I'm currently interested to creating privacy-conscious AI solutions and ensuring the ethical use of data.
 My mission is to design robust privacy systems for the greater good of society.